P. O. Box 1150 Roswell, GA 30077-1150 770-754-0751 firstname.lastname@example.org

 I keep my training fresh and current each year by attending seminars, workshops and conferences on a broad range of topics.
 Over the years, I've taken extensive training in the most up-to-date techniques for the treatment of trauma and stress.
 I've also trained other practitioners in the U.S., Canada and the U.K. in both traditional and innovative approaches to treatment.

 I've been a member of the Association for Comprehensive Energy Psychology (ACEP) since 2000.
-I'm the current president of ACEP and the former director of its certification program in comprehensive energy psychology.
+I'm the immediate past president of ACEP and the former director of its certification program in comprehensive energy psychology.
 I'm a Life Member of the American Psychological Association and a Fellow of the Georgia Psychological Association.
 I'm also a past president of the Georgia Hypnosis Society.